joelsiks/admirals/README.md

 ## Cloning

-Start by cloning this repository and download all submodules needed using:
+Start by cloning this repository and downloading all the submodules using:
 ```bash
 git clone --recurse-submodules https://github.com/joelsiks/admirals.git
 ```

-You are also able to download/update dependencies using:
+You are also able to download/update submodules using:
 ```bash
 git submodule update --init --recursive
 ```

 Due to bad practice (and platform in-portability), the author(s) of Vulkan2D have named the include paths for SDL2 in Linux fashion, resulting in Windows developers not being able to include SDL using the *correct* paths.
-To fix this, run the following command which replaces the bad include paths with correct ones.
+To fix this, run the following command which replaces the bad include paths with the correct format.
 ```bash
 find include/Vulkan2D/VK2D -type f -exec sed -i 's/<SDL2\//</g' {} +
 ```